timescale/docs/use-timescale/data-tiering/tiered-data-replicas-forks.md

 You can have one, multiple or 0 servers referencing the same chunk of data:
 * That means that deleting data from a fork does not affect the other servers (including the primary);
   it just removes the reference to that data, which is for all intends and purposes equal to deleting that data from the point of view of that fork
-* The primary and other servers are unaffected, as they still have their reference(s) and the metadata on their catalog(s) intact
+* The primary and other servers are unaffected, as they still have their references and the metadata on their catalogs intact
 * We never delete anything on the object storage tier if at least one server references it:
-  The data is only permanently deleted (or hard deleted as we internally call this operation) once the references drop to 0.
+  The data is only permanently deleted (or hard deleted as we internally call this operation) once the references drop to 0

 As described above, tiered chunks are only counted once for billing purposes, so dropping or untiering a chunk that is shared with other servers from a fork will not affect billing as it was never counted for billing purposes.